 Checking accounts that are set up to accept only wire transfers don't work with Shopify Payments.
 Savings accounts, flex-currency accounts, and money-transferring services that mimic bank accounts aren't supported by Shopify Payments.
 Although non-Shopify virtual accounts are supported, you might experience more payout failures with these accounts.

 To confirm that your account can accept the transfer type listed for your region, contact your bank.

 In response to regulations in different countries, you're required to provide information about you and your business.
 The information is collected to help identify merchants using Shopify Payments, including the beneficial owners of a particular corporate entity.
 The purpose of collecting this information is to comply with regulatory requirements designed to prevent money laundering, terrorist financing, and other financial crimes.

-As local rules and regulations evolve, Shopify and its partners might reach out to collect additional information about you and your business.
-These standard reviews can occur at anytime during the lifespan of your Shopify account.
+As local rules and regulations evolve, Shopify and its partners might contact you to collect additional information about you and your business.
+These standard reviews can occur at any time during the lifespan of your Shopify Payments account.

-The information that Shopify is required to collect differs from country to country, but typically includes documentation about the following:
+The information that Shopify is required to collect differs from country to country, but typically includes details about the following:

 - the individual creating the Shopify Payments account